API Key Generation¶

 Note

-file contains authentication material; it
+The .panrc file contains authentication material; it

 should have strict file permissions (read/write for the owner, and